-In addition to the well-designed rooms, The Pod Sydney also offers a cozy communal space with a large kitchen and dining room, a lobby lounge and a TV lounge.
+In addition to the well-designed rooms, The Pod Sydney also offers a cosy communal space with a large kitchen and dining room, a lobby lounge and a TV lounge.

-The Pod is very much a functional hostel, and doesn’t have the typical outdoor party area that you often find in hostels.
-But being so close to everything, that shoulnd’t be much of a miss.
+The Pod is very much a functional hostel and doesn’t have the typical outdoor party area that you often find in hostels.
+But being so close to everything, that shouldn’t be much of a miss.

 |The Pod Sydney|